 We highly encourage Community Granges to use the Heirloom Program, created by the National Grange, to help all our members learn or be reminded of our rich legacy.
 This program helps Granges to incorporate in their monthly meetings a quote or passage from a foundational text and briefly reflect on the lesson and how it may apply to everyday life.
 These lessons can also be read and discussed as part of the Lecturer's program or shared on social media with members of their communities for increased Grange visibility.
 For more information, please visit www.nationalgrange.org/heirloom-program.

-This policy statement covers Resolutions GGD-601-OR, GGD-603-NJ, Report in Response to 2020 Resolution GGD-601, 2022 Report of the Diversity Task Force, and also parts of the National President's Internal addresses.
+This policy statement covers Resolutions GGD-602-CO, GGD-607-ME, and parts of the National President's Internal and External addresses.